aic25/equalizer/README.md

 # Equalizer

-Implementation of soft decision feedback.
+Implementation of soft decision feedback for LMS DFE.